cristianoliveira/ergo/README.md

 <span>Ergo Proxy - The local proxy agent for multiple services development</span>
 </p>

-The managment of multiple apps running over diferent ports made easy.
+The management of multiple apps running over different ports made easy.
 Create custom local domains for your dev environment.

 The Ergo's goal is to be a simple reverse proxy that follows the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.

 Simplicity means no magic involved.
-Just a flexible reverse proxy that extends the well known `/etc/hosts` declaration.
+Just a flexible reverse proxy that extends the well-known `/etc/hosts` declaration.

 **Disclaimer**